davidpallmann/hashnode-backups/cldonoe2t000009jwes0vbsze.md

 * For simple lift-and-shift migration of your ASP.NET web applications running in IIS on Windows, you can use [AWS App2Container](https://aws.amazon.com/app2container/) to containerize and deploy to AWS without code changes.

 * To modernize your legacy .NET framework applications to modern .NET that you can run on Linux, you can use [Porting Assistant for .NET](https://aws.amazon.com/porting-assistant-dotnet/).
-This analysis tool scans your .NET framework applications and generates a .NET Core compatibility assessment, helping you por to Linux faster.
+This analysis tool scans your .NET framework applications and generates a .NET Core compatibility assessment, helping you port to Linux faster.
 It suggests replacements for incompatible packages and APIs, such as moving from WCF to CoreWCF.

 * To transform your monolithic application to a microservices architecture, you can use [AWS Microservice Extractor for .NET](https://aws.amazon.com/microservice-extractor/).
 MSE simplifies the process of refactoring with progressive extraction of code groups to separate microservice code repositories.
 It provides AI-driven recommendations.